 In the early 1860s, Mexico had fallen in immense debt to France.
 That situation led Napoleon III, who had flirted with supporting the confederacy, to send troops to not only overtake Mexico City, but also to help form a Confederate-friendly country that would neighbor the South.

-"The French army was about four days from Mexico City when they had to go through the town of Puebla, and as it happened, they didn't make it," Hayes-Bautista says.
+“The French army was about four days from Mexico City when they had to go through the town of Puebla, and as it happened, they didn’t make it,” Hayes-Bautista says.
 In a David-and-Goliath style triumph, the smaller and less-equipped Mexican army held off French troops in the Battle of Puebla, on the fifth of May of 1862.
-(The French army returned the following year and won, but it was the initial Mexican victory was still impressive.)
+(The French army returned the following year and won, but the initial Mexican victory was still impressive.)